Benex254/FastAnime/README.md

 - [fzf](https://github.com/junegunn/fzf) :fire: which is used as a better alternative to the ui.
 - [chafa](https://github.com/hpjansson/chafa) currently the best cross platform and cross terminal image viewer for the terminal.
 - [icat](https://sw.kovidgoyal.net/kitty/kittens/icat/) an image viewer that only works in [kitty terminal](https://sw.kovidgoyal.net/kitty/), which is currently the best terminal in my opinion, and by far the best image renderer for the terminal thanks to kitty's terminal graphics protocol.
-Its terminal graphics is so op that you can [run a browser on it]()!!
+Its terminal graphics is so op that you can [run a browser on it](https://github.com/chase/awrit?tab=readme-ov-file)!!
 - [bash](https://www.gnu.org/software/bash/) is used as the preview script language.
+- [ani-skip](https://github.com/synacktraa/ani-skip) :fire: used for skipping the opening and ending theme songs

 ## Usage